windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

 In addition to the component outputs, the app context is also displayed.
 The app context contains the following outputs:

-- email: The email of the current user.
+- email: the email of the current user
-- username: The username of the current user.
+- username: the username of the current user
-- query: The query parameters of the URL.
+- query: the query parameters of the URL

 ### Connecting inputs